What is the purpose of this Communications Guide?

 Follow this Guide when sending and replying to email messages, calendar and meeting requests

 Referencing our organization and programs

 It is important to refer to our organization, schools and programs using Board-approved language.
-This includes, but is not limited to references in conversation, on websites, in email, social media, local media, electronic and print publications and names of files shared with customers.
+This includes, but is not limited to references in:

 Kent ISD is our official name and our organization should be referred to ONLY as Kent ISD.
 In a document about us, and when it won’t be confusing to the reader, using “the ISD” after a few references is also acceptable.

-Please note: we no longer use the outdated forms of “Kent Intermediate School District,” “the Intermediate” or “KISD” so no four-word names and no abbreviations please - anywhere.
-When referring to our organization, no “the” is needed before our name, any more than it would be needed for The Steelcase or The Priority Health.
+Please note: we no longer use the outdated forms of “Kent Intermediate School District,” “the Intermediate” or “KISD”.
+No four-word names and no abbreviations anywhere.
+When referring to our organization, note “the” is needed before our name.
+Any more than it would be needed for The Steelcase or The Priority Health.

 - Kent Career Tech Center should be referred to as Kent Career Tech Center or the Tech Center.
 Use of “KCTC” is appropriate only internally and with current or former students, parents and active partners.
 The abbreviation is not used with external audiences.
 Please make sure the Tech Center is never called (or appears as) “Kent Career/Technical Center,” “Kent Skills,” or “the Skill Center.”
 Not only are these outdated references incorrect, they also harm the image of the school.

 - Kent Transition Center is the name of this program, with Transition Center in second reference.
 Again, use of “KTC” should be restricted to internal audiences who know the program.

 - Kent Innovation High School is the official name of this program.
 Innovation High is the name on second reference.
 Please use “KIH” only with internal audiences.